LS554/appimagelight/README.md

 ## About
 appimagepatched is a modified version of appimagetool for my own personal needs.
-It is useful for creating bare, standalone packages as it removes the requirement for .desktop entries and application icons.
+It is useful for creating bare packages as it removes the requirement for .desktop entries and application icons.

 ### Disclaimer
 This fork was thrown together pretty quickly, so don’t be surprised if you run into some weird bugs, or it doesn't work how you expect.
 This is NOT production-ready and I do not recommend using it unless you know exactly what you're doing!

 ## Usage

 `appimagepatched` is used to generate an AppImage from an existing `AppDir`.
-Many community-provided higher-level [tools for deploying applications in AppImage format](https://github.com/AppImageCommunity/awesome-appimage/blob/main/README.md#appimage-developer-tools) use it internally.
-A precompiled version can be downloaded on [GitHub Releases](../..//releases), but in most cases you will be better off using one of the higher-level tools instead of using `appimagepatched` directly.

 Usage in a nutshell, assuming that you already have an [AppDir](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#appdir) in place: